gaining/Resetter/README.md

 - support more debian based distro - progressing well
 - stabilize resetter - very stable so far

+# Donate
+2000+ downloads but not yet any donation amount by anyone :( Please show your support by donating a small amount if this app has helped you.
+If you're feeling generous though, I will greatly appreciate it.
+If you'd like your name to be on the donations list.
+I can arrange for that as well.

+[![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8FET8RGU2ZKQ8)

 # Contact
 - If you wish to contact me about anything else reach me via gaining7@outlook.com.

-# Donate

-If you like this project and are willing to make a monetary donation, here's my paypal link.
-Thanks in advance.

-[![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8FET8RGU2ZKQ8)